 - Retrieve lost videos, photos, Word files, music, and more.

-- Repair corrupt/damaged photos, and repair MP4/MOV files.
+- Repair corrupt/damaged photos, and repair MP4 files.

 - Download and install EaseUS Data Recovery Wizard on your computer and follow the operations below to recover deleted files.